DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Introduction

-Currently, several segmentation approaches for DSA cerebral vessels have emerged~\cite{meng2020multiscale, li2020cau, su2022spatio}.
-However, these studies rely on in-house datasets, lacking a unified standard for evaluation.
-Most of these menthods~\cite{meng2020multiscale, li2020cau} focus on segmenting single-frame images, thereby ignoring DSA sequences' inherent temporal attributes.
-As a result, single-frame based segmentation approaches may not fully represent the intricate vascular morphology of IA, potentially compromising their effectiveness in the diagnosis and treatment of cerebrovascular diseases~\cite{su2022spatio}.
-Vessel segmentation in DSA is considered a dimensionality reduction task, where the input is 2D+Time images, and the output is a 2D segmentation map.
+Currently, several studies~\cite{meng2020multiscale, li2020cau, su2022spatio,weakly} have emerged in the domain of vessel segmentation within DSA, demonstrating exceptional performance on in-house datasets.
+Nevertheless, the majority of these methods~\cite{meng2020multiscale, li2020cau,weakly} focus on segmenting single-frame images, thereby neglecting the inherent temporal attributes of DSA sequences.
+Constrained by the fact that single-frame DSA captures only a fraction of the vascular contrast, such methods may inadequately represent the complex vascular structure of IA.
+This shortfall could potentially undermine their utility in the accurate diagnosis and treatment of cerebrovascular diseases~\cite{su2022spatio}.
+Vessel segmentation in DSA should be perceived as a dimensionality reduction task, where the input is 2D+Time images, and the output is a 2D segmentation map.
 This approach deviates from the traditional 2D and 3D vessel segmentation methods~\cite{phtrans,fr-unet,maa-unet}.
 The key challenge lies in accurately capturing the spatiotemporal information present within the angiography for precise vessel segmentation.

 In this work, we propose the \textbf{D}SA-sequence \textbf{I}ntracranial \textbf{A}rtery \textbf{S}egmentation dataset (\textbf{DIAS}), meticulously annotated at the pixel level by neurosurgeons.
 Acknowledging the complexity and labor-intensiveness of vessel annotation in DSA sequences, we've provided two types of weak annotations for training samples to support research in weakly-supervised IA segmentation.
-To comprehensively evaluate the efficacy of prevalent segmentation methods like fully-supervised, weakly-supervised, and semi-supervised segmentation on the DIAS dataset, we have established a benchmark comprising a vessel sequence segmentation network, a scribble-based learning segmentation framework, and a random patch-based self-training semi-supervised segmentation pipeline.
-Extensive experiments with the DIAS set robust baselines, potentially advancing future algorithmic developments in cerebral vessel segmentation.
+To comprehensively evaluate the efficacy of prevalent segmentation methods, including fully-supervised, weakly-supervised, and semi-supervised techniques, on the DIAS dataset, we have established a benchmark comprising three key components:

+\begin{itemize}[] \item We propose the vessel sequence segmentation network (VSS-Net), incorporating the sequence feature extraction module adept at efficiently capturing spatiotemporal representations of intravascular contrast.
+Notably, VSS-Net is designed to be compatible with any encoder-decoder network, enabling precise segmentation of intracranial arteries in 2D+Time DSA sequences.